 Steed recommends daily cleaning of “high-touch” surfaces around the home, such as doorknobs, light switches, countertops and cabinet handles.

 “You don't really need to go out and buy some super disinfectant — just a household detergent and water is sufficient,” Steed told TODAY Home.
-She notes that if a surface is particularly dirty, you should wash with water and detergent and then disinfect it.
+She noted that if a surface is particularly dirty, you should wash with water and detergent and then disinfect it.

 NBC News investigative and consumer correspondent Vicky Nguyen stressed that if you use a wipe or a spray, let it air dry to help kill the germs.